Best Metal Detectors in 2022

 The RM RICOMAX metal detector machine is the ideal midway point for both adults and kids who share a love of searching for mud, grime, sand and stone in hopes of finding something worth keeping.
 Its adjustable stem means that the whole family can get something out of it, while pinpoint accuracy means you’ll never feel like you’ve wasted your time.

 The indicator is simple to read so you know exactly where you stand, while its 8-inch search coil means you can find items wedged deep below.
 Whether you’re looking for iron, gold, silver, aluminum or silver, you’re sure to come across something with ease with this by your side thanks to four switchable modes so you can detect whatever you desire.
+Rounding off its features is a helpful headphone jack so you don’t alert anyone else about what you’ve discovered until you’re waist deep in a hole about to strike lucky.
+Guaranteeing great results and hours of fun, this is a metal detector that is more than worth your time, you’ll be digging up chests full of gold and silver sooner than you might expect.

 Adjustable stem for both kids and adults